SAP/luigi/CONTRIBUTING.md

 You are welcome to contribute with your pull requests.
 These steps explain the contribution process:

 1. Fork the repository and create your branch from `master`.
-2. If you've added code that should be tested, add tests.
+2. Run `npm install` in the root folder.
+This will install pre-commit and pre-push hooks that will be activated on your pull request.
+3. [Add tests](#testing) for your code, especially if you are updating the Luigi Core API.
+4. If you've changed APIs, update the documentation.
+You can find more details on how to do that [here](docs/content-guidelines.md/#API-documentation).
+5. If you are adding documentation, follow the [content guidelines](docs/content-guidelines.md).
+6. Make sure the tests pass.
+7. Sign the Developer Certificate of Origin (DCO).

+## Testing

 > **NOTE:** You should always add tests if you are updating the Luigi Core API.

-3. If you've changed APIs, update the documentation.
-You can find more details on how to do that [here](docs/content-guidelines.md/#API-documentation).
-4. If you are adding documentation, follow the [content guidelines](docs/content-guidelines.md).
-5. Make sure the tests pass.
-6. Sign the Developer Certificate of Origin (DCO).
+If you've added code that should be tested, add tests to **Luigi Fiddle**.

+To let tests run locally, run `website/fiddle: npm start` and `test/e2e-test-application: npm run e2e:open` and click on the *fiddle-navigation.spec.js*.

 ## Developer Certificate of Origin (DCO)
 Due to legal reasons, contributors will be asked to accept a DCO before they submit the first pull request to this projects, this happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).